Zezombye/blog/articles/pascalswager.md

 - If God exists, and you believe, you go to Heaven (eternity of pleasure); but if you don't believe, you go to Hell (eternity of pain).
 - If God doesn't exist, and you believe, you waste your time believing and doing actions (prayer, fasting, etc) for nothing; but if you don't believe, you lose nothing.

-The crucial part is that, if God doesn't exist, you can only have finite gains or losses; whereas if God exists, you stand to have an eternity of pain if you disbelieve, and get rewarded with an eternity of pleasure if you believe.
+The crucial part is that, if God doesn't exist, you can only have finite gains or losses; whereas if God exists, you wager an eternity of pain against an eternity of pleasure.

 The decision matrix runs as follows: